Generalizations of Edge Overlap to Weighted and Directed Networks: Methods

 We use the same two approaches for the weighted and directed cases.
 For the weighted \er random graph (WRG), we first define the distributions of $W_{ij}$ and $S_i$.
-Given how WRGs are constructed (as given above), the tie weights follow a geometric distribution, such that if an edge is placed between a pair of nodes with probability $p$, tie weight distribution will be $W_{ij} \sim$ geometric$(1-p)$.
+Given how WRGs are constructed (see above), the tie weights follow a geometric distribution, such that if an edge is placed between a pair of nodes with probability $p$, tie weight distribution will be $W_{ij} \sim$ geometric$(1-p)$.
 It then follows that node strength $S_i$ is a sum of geometric random variables, i.e., is the sum of the weights of the ties that are adjacent to the given node, leading to $S_i \sim$ negative binomial$(n-1, 1-p)$ \cite{Diego}.
+(Note that we only consider integer weights in our derivations.)

 For the first approach, the numerator can be written as $\sum^{N_{ij}}_{k=0} (W_{ik} + W_{jk})$, where $N_{ij}$ is again the number of common neighbors of nodes $i$ and $j$, and is distributed as in the unweighted \er random graph.
 Thus, the numerator is a sum of geometric random variables, where the number of summed variables is itself a random variable.
 Moreover, we must have $W_{ik} > 0$ and $W_{jk} >0 $ since a common neighbor of two nodes can only exist if both nodes are attached to the node in question (the common neighbor).
 To address this constraint, each of the random variables must first be transformed into zero-truncated geometric random variables, and their mean and variance altered correspondingly.
 We can now write weighted overlap as a random variable as in Eqn. \eqref{eq:weightedrv}.